Academic Clubs

 Reading Olympics

-Advisor: Mrs. Bicker
+Advisor: Ms. Bicker

 Science Club

-The goal of the Science Club is to bring people together that enjoy Science, inquiry and different ways of thinking.
-The first project of the Science Club is to host and ELEMENTARY SCIENCE FAIR.
+The goal of the Science Club is to bring people together who enjoy Science, inquiry, and different ways of thinking.
+The first project of the Science Club is to host an ELEMENTARY SCIENCE FAIR.
 This includes planning the Science Fair and offering assistance to our youngest Scientists.
+The club provides the opportunity to compete against like-minded students for scholarships, recognition, academics, and opportunities.
+This year the club will be competing in the SCIENCE OLYMPIAD in February.
+The club will also go on several Science-related field trips.

 Advisor: Mr. Winters

-Website by SchoolMessenger Presence. © 2023 Intrado Corporation.
+Website by SchoolMessenger Presence. © 2024 SchoolMessenger Corporation.
 All rights reserved.